MGSimard/myth-war-archive-v2/.featurespace/water-ripples/feature.md

 - Depending on the pointer movement direction, the rear of the ripple ring should be masked out in a conic shape, giving the illusion of forward momentum

-- Ripple rings should grow faster at the start of their lifetime, slow down and eventually widen, smoothen, settle, fade and be removed at the end of their lifetime
+- Ripple rings should ease out their growth speed, fade and be removed at the end of their lifetime

 - Pointer movement should spawn ripple rings at a timed interval, rather than pixel or distance-based
   - This means that ripples are spawned at the same rate regardless of the cursor movement speed or distance